Podcasts > Acquired > Novo Nordisk (Ozempic)

 The genetics and biotech revolution kickstarted by Genentech in 1980

-The race to develop biosynthetic "human" insulin
+The race to develop biosynthetic "human" [restricted term]

 Genentech, much like other legendary Silicon Valley startups such as Google and Facebook, made a historical impact with their landmark announcement in 1980, according to Gilbert and Rosenthal.
-The company, in partnership with Eli Lilly, announced that they were working on developing biosynthetic "human" insulin.
+The company, in partnership with Eli Lilly, announced that they were working on developing biosynthetic "human" [restricted term].
 This endeavor was a monumental step forward and is regarded as one of Silicon Valley’s most significant contributions.

 The groundbreaking work of Genentech not only exemplified innovation but also attracted immense investor interest.
 Their public offering in the fall of 1980 became the largest venture-backed initial public offering (IPO) to date, reflecting the high expectations for the biotech industry.